-- over a combustible exterior surface; - by travelling vertically and horizontally through the conbustible cores of cavities within the external wall or ceiling/roof; - through combustible gases which have developed due to the vill ignite on the surface; - as burning debris or flaming droplets.
+- over a combustible exterior surface; - by travelling vertically and horizontally through the onbustible cores of cavities within the external wall or ceiling/roof; - through combustible gases which have developed due to the pyrolysis of the combustible components and which will ignite on the surface; - as burning debris or flaming droplets.

 This part of ISO 13784 deals with a simple representation of a fire scenario involving a sandwich panel system - such as that typified by a local fire impinging directly on the internal face of a sandwich panel building construction.
-The test method specified can be used to provide a small-room scale, end-ope evaluation of all aspects of sandwich panel systems, including constructional techniques (supporting frameworks, joining detail, etc.)
+The test method specified can be used to provide a large-room scale, end one evaluation of all aspects of sandwich panel systems, including constructional techniques (supporting frameworks, jointing detail, etc.)

-The test method is intended for evaluating products which, by their nature, are het normally used as internal linings and are unsuitable for assessment using ISO 9705, which evaluates fire growth from a surface product.
+The test method is intended for evaluating products which, by their nature, are her normally used as internal linings and are unsuitable for assessment using ISO 9705^[1], which evaluates fire growth from a surface product.
 Nevertheless, this part of ISO 13784 provides a means by which a freestanding or frame supported sandwich panel building construction can be built and evaluated.